Cheap Eats in Reykjavík - Meals for about 1000 ISK / under 10$

 Photo from Jeffrey Simpson

 This Belgian waffle truck is amazing!
-Picking up a waffle with whipped cream and jam for under 1000 kr ($10-US) is perfect for when you’re on the go, strolling through Reykjavík or after a long night out.
-At the weekend the truck stays open until 6am – just in case!
+Picking up a waffle with whipped cream and jam for under 1000 kr (about $8-9US) is perfect for when you’re on the go, strolling through Reykjavík or after a long night out.
+The prices range between 590-890kr.
+At the weekend the truck stays open until 6 am – just in case!

 15. Café Haiti – Coffee & Cake